The Night of the Following Day

-The Night of the Following Day is a 1969 American Technicolor crime film directed by Hubert Cornfield starring Marlon Brando, Richard Boone, Rita Moreno and Pamela Franklin.
-Filmed in France, around Le Touquet it tells the story of a kidnapped heiress being held hostage in a remote beachhouse on the coast of France.
+The Night of the Following Day is a 1969 American Technicolor crime film directed by Hubert Cornfield starring Marlon Brando and Richard Boone.
+Filmed in France, around Le Touquet, it tells the story of a kidnapped heiress being held hostage in a remote beachhouse on the coast of France.

 Plot

 The film starts with a young woman (Franklin) on an airplane and a stewardess, Vi (Moreno) bending over her.
 As she leaves, we see a chauffeur, Bud (Brando), saying something to her which we do not hear.
 He puts her in the back of a Rolls-Royce and drives off.
 They stop at a junction and Leer (Boone) gets in.
-The girl realises she has been kidnapped.
+The woman realises she has been kidnapped.

 Bud starts to have second thoughts.
-He tries to protect the girl when Leer gets out of control.
+He tries to protect the woman when Leer gets out of control.
 Bud also has to deal with a lack of courage in himself, with the head of the operation and Vi, who uses drugs and cannot be trusted.

 Then things start to unravel.
-Leer kills all his partners in crime on their return with the ransom, the car catching fire.
+Leer kills all his partners-in-crime on their return with the ransom, the car catching fire.
 Bud, perhaps anticipating this betrayal, gets out early.
-Hiding on the beach, he is able to exact revenge and shoots Leer as he signals to a ship waiting to take him from the country.
+Hiding on the beach, he is able to exact revenge and shoots Leer as he signals to a ship waiting to take him out of the country.

-All is revealed to be a dream during the girl's flight, sparked by Vi, the air hostess.
-But then the girl meets Bud in the airport just as in the dream...
+This is all revealed to be the woman's dream during her flight, sparked by Vi, the air hostess.
+The woman then meets Bud in the airport just as in her dream.